operator-framework/operator-controller/docs/tutorials/explore-available-content.md

 * You have added a ClusterCatalog of extensions, such as [OperatorHub.io](https://operatorhub.io), to your cluster.
 * You have installed the `jq` CLI tool.

+!!! note
-**Note:** By default, Catalogd is installed with TLS enabled for the catalog webserver.
+    By default, Catalogd is installed with TLS enabled for the catalog webserver.
     The following examples will show this default behavior, but for simplicity's sake will ignore TLS verification in the curl commands using the `-k` flag.

 ## Procedure